 Sebum is the oily substance that your body secretes to lubricate your skin.
 This is also the substance that contributes to acne when secreted in abundance.
 That abundance of sebum produces oily skin, which is what creates body oil stains on your bedsheets and sometimes clothing.
 Over time, especially with teens and young adults, you may notice body oil stains on your pillow cases more than the bedsheets.

 If you have several bedsheet sets with years of unsightly body oil stains odor, you may wish to opt for some replacements.
-Our friends at Luxor Linenshave just what you need, and they are wonderfully compatible with the Bed Scrunchie, so go ahead and buy both of them!
+Our New organic bed sheets are wonderfully compatible with the Bed Scrunchie, so go ahead and buy both of them!
+Best of all they are 50% off when you bundle!

 Here are a few tips to maintaining your bedsheet investment to bring you years of bliss: